cadwithw/DOP_P01_Team3_M3/README.md

 hello 67 is my lucky number

 gun to my head knife to my Throat but I still push on

+hi i'm Haziq.